At Turning Point’s annual gathering, young conservatives fret about the future

 A tougher road to adulthood

-For many of AmericaFest’s young attendees, the new realities of American life are settling in.
+For many of AmericaFest’s young attendees, the new realities of American life are setting in.

 While Szot believes homeownership remains within reach for her generation, it’s with a caveat that previous middle-class generations didn’t always have to consider.